-I was first licensed in 01/1962 as WN4EON, at age 16 while I was still in high school.
+I was first licensed in 01/1963 as WN4EON, at age 16 while I was still in high school.
 I didn’t do a lot of operating as a Novice and upgraded to Technician within that first year, becoming WA4EON.
-I let my license lapse in 1967 while I was in the Navy and occupied with keeping the world safe for democracy and stuff.
-After I got out of the Navy in 1970, I fell in with a local ham club, and with their help was able to pass the General exam.
+I let my license lapse in 1967 while in the Navy and occupied with keeping the world safe for democracy and stuff.
+Getting out of the Navy in 1970, I fell in with a local ham club, and with their help was able to pass the General exam.
 I was relicensed as WB4SQB, a call I held for about 35 years or so.
 Shortly after getting my General, I upgraded to Advanced Class, which I still hold.
-I acquired my present call sign in 2006 as a tribute to one of my "Elmers," who helped me get back on the air in 1970 and was a good friend - Ed Nevin, the original K4EBE, who passed away in 1994.
-Thanks for all your help and guidance, Ed.
+I acquired my present call sign in 2006 as a tribute to one of my "Elmers" who helped me get back on the air in 1970 and was a good friend - Ed Nevin, the original K4EBE, who passed away in 1994.
+Thanks for all your help, friendship, and guidance, Ed.

 After a whole lot of years as a bank examiner for the State of Florida, I retired on 03/31/2010.
 Now I have time for more hamming than I ever did before, much to the XYL’s chagrin.
 I think I've gotten more air time since retirement than the previous 40 years combined.
 I don't know about other retirees, but this is the best job I've ever had!!

 Look for me on six- or ten-meter openings, or forty or twenty meter sideband.